-Scheduled tours take place from spring all the way to autumn.
 The early and later parts of the season are wonderful and very quiet times to be outdoors in Finland (be prepared for some chilly nights!), while summer tours typically offer the warmest temperatures and the chance for a swim in the lakes.
-Private tours for groups of min.
-4 persons are also possible on other dates by arrangement.

 This packrafting tour is accessible to anyone with general good level of fitness and interest in the outdoors and makes an ideal introduction to paddle adventures.
 No previous experience is required and all equipment, including camping equipment, is provided.